Purple Door Youth Theater

 In Purple Door Youth Theater, students are led by our staff of theater artists to produce a quality theatrical production.
 Students receive training and hands-on experiences in acting, technical and administrative theater.
 Students may choose an acting or a technical theater track.
 In addition to mounting the show, PDYT emphasizes building character off stage with skills like collaboration, critical thinking and citizenship.
 Check out what’s coming up!

-Thank you to everyone who auditioned for the show.
-We have an incredibly talented community of young theater artists!
+Thank you to everyone for their hard work on this show!
+We have an incredibly talented community of young theater artists.

 In Order of Appearance